pivotal/docs-tap/scst-store/amr/graphql-query.hbs.md

 - `appAcceleratorSource`: VCS information of the sources of the accelerator used, but navigable as a commit.
 - `appAcceleratorFragments`: A one-to-many container of nodes representing the fragment versions used in each `AppAcceleratorRuns`.
 Fragment nodes share many of the fields with `AppAcceleratorRuns`, with the same semantics but applied to the particular fragment.
 These include:
-  - `namespace` and `name`: strings representing the identity of the fragment
+  - `namespace` and `name`: Strings representing the identity of the fragment.
-  - `appAcceleratorFragmentSourceRepoURL` , `appAcceleratorFragmentSourceRevision`, and  `appAcceleratorFragmentSourceSubpath`: actual location in VCS of the sources of the fragment used
+  - `appAcceleratorFragmentSourceRepoURL` , `appAcceleratorFragmentSourceRevision`, and  `appAcceleratorFragmentSourceSubpath`: Location in VCS of the sources of the fragment used
   - `appAcceleratorFragmentSource`: VCS information of the sources of the fragment, but navigable as a commit.

 ### <a id='sample-app-accel-query'></a> Sample Application Accelerator queries